-As George Michael’s death remains a mystery, he will be remembered for his music
+As George Michael’s Death Remains A Mystery, He Will Be Remembered For His Music

 George Michael’s music was his gift to the world, and he passed away, December 25, 2016, Christmas Day.
-Today he is not only making news headlines for his legendary music but for the cause of his death, which has still not been determined.
-On December 29, 2016, an autopsy was done, and the results, that came back on December 30, 2016, were inconclusive.
+Today he is not only making news headlines for his legendary music, but for the cause of his death, which has still not been determined.
+On December 29, 2016, an autopsy was done, and the results that came back on December 30, 2016, were inconclusive.
 According to Thames Valley Police, more tests will need to be done to determine the exact cause of his death.
 Until these tests are administered and the results come back, Michael’s funeral will be postponed.
 Police are also in the process of investigating and questioning the people who had contact with Michael during his final seven days.

 Ironically, the death of George Michael was just as controversial as his personal life.
 In 1998, Michael was arrested for lustful behavior in a men’s room at a public park in Los Angeles, California.
 In February 2006, Michael was busted on the suspicion of illegal drugs in London.
 One of the songs from his hit album, Faith (1987), “I Want Your Sex” caused contention due to it’s graphic lyrics.
 Even though the song, “I Want Your Sex” was a hit, some radio stations did not play it because they deemed it to be inappropriate.